Up, down, over, under, inside, outside are all preschool prepositions.

 Simply put, these counting bears are the bomb.
 They are a helpful manipulative for preschool learning.

-*The counting bears we use have a suggested age of 3+.
+NOTE: The counting bears we use have a suggested age of 3+.
 Please read the box and make your own decision about using the counting bears before playing.
 If you are not yet comfortable, you will find many more activities for toddlers here.

 Preschool Prepositions are Fun!

-Basically, as I stood near my two-year-old, he moved the bears up and down the ladder and onto the tree.
-As he grasps each bear, he is also strengthening his fine motor muscles preparing for pencil grip.
+This preschool activity took minutes to set up, allowing two sons to expand their imaginations.
+As I stood near my two-year-old, he moved the bears up and down the ladder and onto the tree.
+He grasps each bear and strengthens his fine motor muscles preparing for pencil grip.

 As your children play, reinforce with these conversation starters:

-Oh, I see!
+- Oh, I see!
 Your red bear is going UP the tree!

-Does the blue bear want to come DOWN the ladder and join his friends?
+- Does the blue bear want to come DOWN the ladder and join his friends?

-How can the yellow bear get ON TOP of the tree?
+- How can the yellow bear get ON TOP of the tree?

 RELATED: Keeping the right supplies on hand is key.
 Our supply list has everything you need to get started.